deestbie/console-docs/docs/venom/publishlivestream.md

-# Publishing a Live Stream

-The Content Console offers a flexible video publishing platform where you can tailor your configuration workflow based on your requirements and availability of your video digital assets.
+# Introduction

 The following tutorial illustrates how to publish a live stream that is hosted on an external streaming Media Server or Content Delivery Network (CDN).
+You will:

+#  About Live Streams

+* Cameras that support live 360 video stitching and streaming can utilize the live stream option.

+* You can live stream from a single 360 video camera or using an array of synchronized cameras (i.e., multiple 360 video cameras).

+* Using your 360 video camera, you can create a customized RTSP request URL stream link for external media players, or let your camera generate a default URL.

+* You can add live stream URLs from your Media Server or Content Delivery Network, or you can live stream directly from your 360 camera (depending on internet connectivity).

+* You can add a URL to the Content Console for each 360 video camera and specify a camera label that uniquely identifies the stream, angle, and unique characteristics.

 # PART 1 - COMPLETE PREREQUISITES